bndtools/bnd/docs/_chapters/310-testing.md

             url="file:///path/to/eclipse/";\
             location="${workspace}/cnf/cache/stable/EclipseLocal"
 ```

 Alternatively, it is not difficult to download the required (non-OSGi) modules from Maven Central and include them as-is on `-runpath`, or else (preferably) wrap them into bundles and include them in `-runrequires`/`-runbundles`.
+As of JUnit 5.6, the JUnit jars already have the OSGi metadata and so can be used as bundles
+direct from Maven Central.

+Also note that unfortunately, due to a bug in `biz.aQute.tester.junit-platform`, Bndtools 5.0
+*does not work with JUnit 5.5+*.
+A fix is already available in the latest development snapshot, and we expect the
+fix to be included in a future Bndtools release (hopefully soon).

 ## Other Tester Frameworks
 The biz.aQute.tester is a normal bundle that gets started from the launcher framework.
 However, before bnd chooses the default tester, it scans the classpath for a tester (set with `-runpath`) for JARs that have the following header set: